SOF3/qualify-derive/README.md

 which causes compile errors when `DenseVecStorage` is not already imported.

 It is annoying to manually add an import for a derive macro all the time.
+`qualify-derive` assists with creating a wrapper macro that automatically imports them.

 ## How to use
 Create a *new* crate with this Cargo.toml (proc macros won't work in the current crate):